 Advance Physicians’ Directive: (Living Will).
-This document tells your medical care provider your medical wishes should you become incapacitated in the future.
+This document tells your medical care providers your medical wishes should you become incapacitated in the future.
 For example, if you are in a vegetative state in the future, you won’t have the ability to communicate your wishes for medical treatment given that circumstance.
 This advance directive relieves a tremendous burden on your loved ones, who may fear that they will make a decision out of conformity with your wishes.
 Also, most people, if given the opportunity, would rather make these important decisions themselves—as opposed to leaving it to unknown medical staff or others.

 HIPAA Authorization: Hospitals aren’t allowed to give out your medical records to just anybody.
 If you want a loved one to have access to your medical files, you need to give the health care provider authorization to show your file to others.

 Anatomical Gifts: If you want to make an organ donation, it’s important that you let that wish be known.
 Gifts can be made to specific recipients, educational institutions, other groups, or the State.
-Again, if you want to make gifts (or abstain from making gifts), it’s important to make that wish known in writing before the need arises.